BOSS294/Gameria-Website/README.md

     *   Responsive design for optimal viewing on all devices.

 *   **Informative User Interface:**
-    *   Account details presented in easy-to-read capsules.
+    *   Account details are presented in easy-to-read capsules.
-    *   Community guidelines and platform rules highlighted in visually distinct cards.
+    *   Community guidelines and platform rules are highlighted in visually distinct cards.
     *   Action buttons for common tasks (e.g., change password, check balance).

 *   **Robust Backend Security:**